-This antique Victorian style German FMS Mauthe wall clock was purchased from a family living in Truro Nova Scotia that once resided in the town of Parrsboro over 100 years ago.
+This antique Victorian style German time and strike FMS Mauthe wall clock was purchased from a family living in Truro Nova Scotia that once resided in the town of Parrsboro over 100 years ago.

 I have covered movement servicing in a previous article and now for case restoration.
 The case is part walnut veneer with softwood turns, frame and backboard, likely pine or poplar.
 All original wood surfaces were stained or lacquered to resemble walnut.

 Time and a harsh environment have not been kind to this once majestic clock as the finish was in very poor condition.
 Stripping the case was my only option.